 Remember the importance of flowers

-Professional stagers will often bring in fresh flowers to decorate your home, so if you’re staging a home to sell yourself, you should do the same thing.
+Professional stagers will often bring in fresh floral arrangements to decorate your home, so if you’re staging a home to sell yourself, you should do the same thing.
 Make sure you’re using seasonal flowers, and don’t be afraid to use some from your backyard.
 But, don’t go overboard!
-Just try to create an arrangement that is both inviting and adequately fills a space – like on your kitchen counter or top of the coffee table in your living room.
+Try to create an arrangement that is both inviting and adequately fills a space – like on your kitchen counter or top of the coffee table in your living room.

 Clean out your closets and storage space

 According to the National Association of Realtors, two of the highest priorities on buyer’s lists are closet and storage space.
-By removing your clothing from the bedroom closets, and those extra linens from the storage closets, it not only showcases those areas of your home but also makes them look larger.
+You can better showcase those areas of your house, and make them appear larger by removing your clothing from the closets and extra linens from your cabinets.